sudara/melatonin_test_helpers/README.md

 This module contains:

 1. Catch2 Matchers that operate on `juce::dsp::AudioBlock`
-2. A collection of C++ free functions that take an `dsp::AudioBlock<float>`.
+2. A collection of C++ free functions that take an `dsp::AudioBlock`.

-I'm publishing it, mainly to share how I use Catch2 with JUCE.
+I'm publishing it to share how I use Catch2 with JUCE.

 ## Installing